acid113/loan-site/README.md

 # Loan Site

-This is a simple site built with React, Vite and TypeScript
+This is a simple site connecting the Loan Service.

+Tech stack: React (TypeScript) created using Vite, Shadcn for UI components

 ## Project Structure